💸 Using Zoho Subscriptions to Sell a WordPress Plugin

 Absolutely nothing wrong with these two options.
 They get the job done and people have built their entire businesses on them.

-We don’t use either solution when selling LearnDash.
-We use a 3rd party hosted (off-WordPress) solution instead.
+Sales of LearnDash don’t use either solution, but instead a 3rd party hosted (off-WordPress) solution instead.

-For a long time we used Digital Product Delivery (DPD).
-When we first started LearnDash I was working a full-time consulting career so DPD was a good option for quick, no hassle set-up.
+For a long time sales took place with Digital Product Delivery (DPD).
+When I first started LearnDash I was working a full-time consulting career so DPD was a good option for quick, no hassle set-up.

 Well, it didn’t matter until it did eventually matter.

-We decided to build our own licensing mechanism for DPD.
+I had my devs build a unique licensing mechanism for DPD.
 It has become quite elaborate over time but the two main things that it did for us:

-- Created an account for the customer on our support site
+Created an account for the customer on the support site

 And as is common place the customer loses access to support & updates when the license expired without renewing.